-dancingcabinet asked: Since they were mentioned on the show, which Beatles song most reminds you of Keith and which one reminds you most of Chemda?
+dancingcabinet said: Since they were mentioned on the show, which Beatles song most reminds you of Keith and which one reminds you most of Chemda?

 The Beatles song that reminds me most of Keith is “Every Rose Has Its Thorn” by Poison.
 The Beatles song that reminds me most of Chemda is the original score to the motion picture The Color Purple, by Quincy Jones.
 What I’m trying to say is, fuck the Beatles.